 The crystalline structure of the vessel condenses the light into liquid, and channels it down into the tiny stream that flows beneath, beginning a journey that takes it down the mountainside to the lake that lies far below.
 She watches as the star people gather the light from the universe, magnifying and enlarging it with their powerful voices, as eventually it becomes a rushing river, gushing joyfully down the mountainside into the deep blue lake below.

-I look again at the figures on the shores of the lake, washing themselves in the light of The Star, and then journeying back into the world to continue with their work, healed, refreshed and renewed.
-I stand in awe, as I gaze upon this moment of purity and continuity, this sense of forever.
-The Lady of The Star looks at me with love in her eyes….. she says nothing, for she cannot……. there is no need.
+She looks again at the figures on the shores of the lake, washing themselves in the river of light before journeying back into the world to continue with their work; they bring with them refreshment, renewal and rebirth, and she gazes upon this moment of purity and continuity, this sense of forever while the woman looks back at her with love in her eyes and says nothing, for there is no need.

 The Daughter of The Firmament

 Zodiacal Trump of Aquarius

 My name is Joanna Grant, I am an Astrologer, Tarot Reader and Writer, who lives on the beautiful Beara Peninsula in the South West of Ireland.
 I can often be found at home, deep in arcane research, or practicing some new form of divination whilst burning the dinner!
 My children probably wish that I was “normal” but may well remember my eccentricities fondly when they come to face the challenges of their own paths.
 My long knowledge of Astrology leads and informs my practice, in offering guidance, empowerment and healing, helping others to lead a more authentic and magical life.
 You can read more about me here.